From haunted houses, royal ghosts, headless horsemen and tragic railway children, Gloucestershire is home to some terrifying ghost stories.

 A sad tale that has been passed down the generations is that a strange woman dressed in black visited the graves of the two unknown children late into the 1950s, when it is thought that she also died.
 And now, two lonely and lost ghostly railway children, walking hand-in-hand have been spotted hovering near the site of the crash.

-The Dick Whittington, a 15th Century merchant’s house in Gloucester, has a fascinating history.
+The Dick Whittington, a 15th century merchant’s house in Gloucester, has a fascinating history.
 Originally built for Richard Whittington, nephew of the legendary Dick Whittington, the pub is now frequented by paranormal investigators after a hunched figure kept reappearing.

 This strange man was reportedly seen walking around in the cellar and has caused workmen to flee the building.
 Lights have also been seen floating over the bar, while furniture eerily moves itself around the building.

-Before it was decommissioned in 2013, a ghost, thought to have been that of a female prisoner who was held in the cells of a nearby abbey, was said to have appeared before HMP Gloucester’s more modern inmates – mocking and taunting them.
+Before it was decommissioned in 2013, a ghost, thought to have been a female prisoner who was held in the cells of a nearby abbey, was said to have appeared before HMP Gloucester’s more modern inmates — mocking and taunting them.

-The Gloucester residential street of Tweenbrook Avenue could hardly pass for the setting of a horror movie, but families are reported to have been ‘driven out’ by paranormal forces!
+The Gloucester residential street of Tweenbrook Avenue could hardly pass for the setting of a horror movie, but families are reported to have been ‘driven out’ by paranormal forces.

-Tales include that a six-year-old boy found by an open window that had been previously nailed shut, claiming that a mysterious lady wanted him to go with her.
+Tales include that of a six-year-old boy found by an open window that had been previously nailed shut, claiming that a mysterious lady wanted him to go with her.
 While another incident on the street was reported by a resident who saw a ghostly woman in an attic asking them to pray for her.